webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Sprint: iteration and all scrum events.
   - Epic: large project
   - User Stories: smaller units of work stored in the backlog.
-  - Backlog: where user stories are stored, higher is more priority.
+  - Backlog: list of all the work that needs to be done in order to complete the project.
+User Stories are stored, higher is more priority.
   - Sprint planning: backlog created.
   - Daily Scrum: review progress, plan next 24 hours(daily stand-up).
   - Sprint review: uncover issues early, confirm on track.